The Floral Language of Blossom Timing in Apples

 If you want apples in a yard today, real apples, not decorative promise, you’re stepping into that same cold arithmetic.

-But if they bloom at the wrong time, or bloom without genetic difference, the air will carry nothing of consequence between them.
+Two trees standing together like friends may look intentional.
+They may even flower beautifully.
+But if they bloom out of sync, or bloom without genetic difference, the air will carry nothing of consequence between them.

 No exchange.
 No fertilization.
 No harvest.